ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 message in the clear.

 In other cases, DAP requires HTTPS client authentication.
 Any authentication scheme that is composable with HTTP is allowed.
-For example, {{!OAuth2=RFC6749}}
+For example:

+* {{!OAuth2=RFC6749}} credentials are presented in an Authorization HTTP header, which can be added to any DAP protocol message.

+* TLS client certificates can be used to authenticate the underlying transport.

-credentials are presented in an Authorization HTTP header, which can be added to any DAP protocol message, or TLS client certificates are another viable solution.
-This allows organizations deploying DAP to use existing well-known HTTP authentication mechanisms that they already support.
+This flexibility allows organizations deploying DAP to use existing well-known HTTP authentication mechanisms that they already support.
 Discovering what authentication mechanisms are supported by a DAP participant is outside of this document's scope.